Like Quertime on Facebook!

 46. Peopleware

-Peopleware refers to the human elements in the realm of technology and information systems.
-It encompasses the individuals, teams, and culture within an organization that contribute to its success.
-Peopleware emphasizes the importance of collaboration, communication, and the overall human factor in creating effective and efficient software systems.
+Peopleware is the human components of technology and information systems.
+Humans, teams, and the culture which is in an organization contribute to this.
+Peopleware is about collaboration, communication, and the overall human elements in effective and efficient software systems.

 47. Phygital Convergence

-Phygital Convergence is the merging of physical and digital experiences.
-It represents the integration of physical and digital elements, breaking down the traditional barriers between offline and online interactions.
-This concept is particularly relevant in retail, events, and marketing, where businesses seek to create seamless and immersive experiences that span both the physical and digital realms.
+Phygital Convergence is a merger of physical and digital experiences.
+It signifies the convergence of physical and digital experiences and dismantles the barriers of offline and online interactions.
+Phygital Convergence is relevant for the retail, events and marketing industry as all businesses will move towards having seamless and immersive experiences that span both physical and digital.

 48. Quantum Computing